positively-charged/bcc/doc/details.md

 }
 ```

 The middle operand can be left out.
 In this case, the left operand is evaluated first.
-If the result is true, then it is returned; otherwise, the right operand is evaluated and returned:
+After an implicit conversion to `bool`, if the result is `true`, then the result before the implicit conversion is returned; otherwise, the right operand is evaluated and returned:

 ```
 script "Main" open {